 succession, competition and invasion

-to describe stages of human community structure (organization) and function (processes): specifically indicators of social disorganization such as disease, crime vice, insanity, and suicide (Burgess, 1925) are studied.
+to describe stages of human community structure (organization) and function (processes). indicators of social disorganization such as disease, crime vice, insanity, and suicide (Burgess, 1925) are studied as well.

 3. Park and his colleagues focused on the spatial and temporal dimensions of the city.